ajlkau68/Supply_Chain_Analytics/README.md

   - Are there any specific product categories or SKUs that are frequently delivered late or in incomplete quantities?
   - What percentage of orders meet the OTIF% targets on a city-wise and customer-wise basis?
   - Are there specific routes, warehouses, or cities where performance is lower?
-  - How do lead times and fulfillment rates differ across the three current operational cities (Surat, Ahmedabad, Vadodara)?
+  - How do lead times and fulfilment rates differ across the three current operational cities (Surat, Ahmedabad, Vadodara)?

 ### Step 3: **Service Level Metrics Calculation**
    - Calculate daily OT%, IF%, and OTIF% metrics for each customer and product category.